JoachimSchaeffer/LAVADE/README.md

 # LAVADE: Latent Variable Demonstrator
 This repository contains a demonstrator to build intuition on latent variable approaches and regression approaches in general.

-The widget was written in MATLAB_R2021a by using the MATLAB app designer toolbox.
+The app was written in MATLAB_R2021a by using the MATLAB app designer toolbox.
-For everyone without a MATLAB license, a html version is available too, that can be executed in every browser.
+If you want an installable version that does not require a MATLAB license, please drop me a message.

-Structure: The folder code contains the software.
+Structure: The folder code contains the source code.

-Main File: 01Code/lavade.mlapp
+01Code/lavade.mlapp Main file of the app.
+Data.m Data class definition, modify this class including functions to implement your own/additional datasets.

-Feel free to start a python version, I'd be happy to host it here too.
+Feel free to start a python version; I'd be happy to assist and to host it here too.

 For bugs and feedback:
 joachim.schaeffer@posteo.de